-Showing an irrepressible appetite for food delivery startups, Target Global, an international venture fund with Russian backers, has just announced its participation in two new investment deals in this field.
+Showing an irrepressible appetite for food delivery startups, Target Global, an international venture fund has just announced its participation in two new investment deals in this field.

 As reported by Russian business daily Vedomosti, the fund has led a $1 million funding round for Foodfox.ru.
 Also participating in the round were several individual investors, including Florian Jansen and Niels Tonsen, co-founders at online clothing retailer Lamoda.ru.

 The startup was valued at “$4-8 million,” Vedomosti learned from “a source with knowledge of the matter.”

 Launched in March by Sergey Polissar and Maxim Firsov, two former Lamoda executives, Foodfox operates in the Russian capital in partnership with 150 restaurants.
 The service offers free delivery in 16 minutes on average, according to the company, with an average order value of 1,750 rubles (approximately $27 at the current exchange rate).

 Two months ago, Target Global also invested “a few million US dollars” in Lemoncat, a German startup which presents itself as an online marketplace for business catering.
 The investment has just been revealed by Russian tech blog Firrma.ru, which cites a source in the fund.
 Also participating in this round were Convenience Food Group, Point Nine Capital and Lukasz Gadowski.

 Target Global also has small stakes in Delivery Hero, following a $88 million round in 2014, and in Blue Apron, in which the fund injected $13 million last year.